-The net asset value of the Trust (the "Net Asset Value"), on a particular date (the "Valuation Date"), will be equal to the aggregate value of the Trust Property on the Valuation Date, less the aggregate value of the Trust's liabilities on the Valuation Date and will be subject to valuation rules set by the Trust from time to time.
-The Net Asset Value as thus determined will be divided by the number of outstanding Units of the Trust (determined before giving effect to any reinvestment of net income, Net Realized Capital Gains or other distributions then payable to Unitholders and before giving effect to any redemptions or issuances of Units to be implemented as of the Valuation Date) to ascertain the "Net Asset Value Per Unit" as of the Valuation Date.
+The Net Asset Value, on a Valuation Date, will be equal to the aggregate value of the Trust Property on the Valuation Date, less the aggregate value of the Trust's liabilities on the Valuation Date and will be subject to valuation rules set by the Trust from time to time.
+The Net Asset Value as thus determined will be divided by the number of outstanding Units of the Trust (determined before giving effect to any reinvestment of net income, Net Realized Capital Gains or other distributions then payable to Unitholders and before giving effect to any redemptions or issuances of Units to be implemented as of the Valuation Date) to ascertain the Net Asset Value Per Unit as of the Valuation Date.